 AB 361 also provides that, if the state of emergency remains active for more than 30 days, a local agency must make findings by majority vote 30 days after it first implements the bill's exemptions to the Brown Act teleconferencing rules and every 30 days thereafter to continue using them.
-The Successor Agency first made the findings at its November 2, 2021, meeting and will reconsider the findings at each of the subsequent meetings or every 30 days, whichever is less, until the state of emergency ends.
+The City Council and entities first made the findings at their November 2, 2021, meeting and will reconsider the findings at each of the subsequent meetings or every 30 days, whichever is less, until the state of emergency ends.